Koohoko/Koohoko.github.io/_posts/2024-12-16-Bayesian-phylogenetics-basics.md

 Example in a ultrametric time tree.

-$Tree$ is in time unit (time tree), but final tree is in genetic distance, so we need to multiply the time tree by the substitution rate tree (in nucleotide/site/time).
+$\mathcal{T}$ is in time unit (time tree), but final tree is in genetic distance, so we need to multiply the time tree by the substitution rate tree (in nucleotide/site/time).

 $LNORM(M,\sigma)$ for branch rates, specifying a relaxed clock model.